n64decomp/ido/README.md

 Due to hardware differences, alignment issues, and probably subtle bugs in the decompilation, only the 32-bit version of uopt on x86 behaves correctly.

+Install 32-bit ncurses and gcc, then type `make`.

+## Ubuntu

 To install 32-bit packages on Ubuntu run the following:
 `sudo dpkg --add-architecture i386 && sudo apt update`

-These are some of the requirements (This is not comprehensive):
+These are some of the requirements (not comprehensive):
 `sudo apt install libncurses6:i386 libtinfo-dev:i386`

-Install 32-bit ncurses and gcc, then type `make`.

-# Installation
+# Running the Debugger

-For now, replace the uopt binary in your decompilation project and compile the file you want to debug.
+Run `./udb.py path/to/source/file.c [make flags]`

+This compiles the given file, but runs the debugger instead of the normal uopt.

+The script assumes that your decomp project uses make as a build system and n64decomp/ido-static-recomp instead of qemu-irix.

-# Controls
+## Controls

 The main keys to know are `c` (`c`olor) and `x`/`X` (e`x`amine).